ffrankies/RNN-Research-Journal/README.md

     CrossentropyCategorical1HotGrad, which is an internal function, and I'm not entirely sure where it's called because of how Theano works.

+### Feb 14 2017

+*   Gained access to quattro.
+*   Started training new Vanilla RNN - program printed out that it is using the GPU.
+*   Program taking longer than I expect to train - over an hour per 100,000 examples, as opposed to 30 minutes per 100,000 examples on seawolf.
+*   Run a short RMSprop RNN with 20 examples - did not get any NaNs.
+The loss however shot up from ~8.9 to over 200 in the first epoch, and then gradually decreased to about 70, where it stayed for over a 1000 epochs.
+I am guessing that this is because there weren't enough examples to cover the vocabulary.

 ---

 <a name="resources"/>